Quando a Imaginação se Torna Prisão

 Há poderes que governam o corpo e há poderes que governam o espírito.
 Mas de todos, o mais profundo é aquele que se instala no imaginário, esse território interior onde o homem concebe o sentido das coisas.
 Desde Platão, a filosofia intuiu essa verdade.
 No mito da caverna, os prisioneiros veem apenas sombras projetadas na parede e as tomam por realidade.
 A imagem precede o conceito; o olhar determina o juízo.
 O que Platão denunciava não era apenas uma ignorância intelectual, mas uma prisão imaginativa, um condicionamento simbólico.
 O prisioneiro não está enganado por falta de lógica, mas porque o universo de imagens que o cerca não lhe permite conceber outra realidade além daquela projetada.
 O primeiro ato de libertação não é racional, mas imaginativo: é preciso ver diferente para começar a pensar diferente.

-O imaginário, neste sentido, é o fundo ontológico da consciência.
+O imaginário é o fundo ontológico da consciência.
 Não há pensamento sem imagem, assim como não há palavra sem mundo.
 A imaginação é a oficina onde o espírito humano elabora o possível antes de tocá-lo como real.
 Por isso, o domínio do imaginário não é mero fenômeno psicológico, é um ato metafísico.
 Quem molda as imagens que o homem contempla, molda o horizonte do ser que ele é capaz de reconhecer.

 Há um detalhe que quase sempre passa despercebido.
 Quando lemos sobre manipulação do imaginário, tendemos a imaginar o outro, o ingênuo, o distraído, o que “ainda não percebeu”.
 Mas o verdadeiro poder dessas imagens está justamente nisso em fazer cada um de nós se ver como exceção.
 A mente sente um leve conforto ao reconhecer a ilusão alheia, e é nesse instante que ela própria se fecha, satisfeita, dentro de sua própria imagem de lucidez.
 A prisão do imaginário não começa quando acreditamos em mentiras, mas quando passamos a acreditar que já estamos livres delas.